 - Assist in the development of energy performance requirements in B.C.’s building code

 - Support public utilities and other branches of government to facilitate energy efficiency programs, tools, and standards

 - Stimulate the development and introduction of technologies and practices that increase energy efficiency through the Innovative Clean Energy (ICE) Fund

-- Work closely with partners and stakeholders inside and outside of B.C. to ensure a coordinated energy efficiency strategy is being pursued
+- Work closely with partners and stakeholders inside and outside of B.C. to pursue a coordinated energy efficiency strategy

-We encourage you to explore our website to learn more about what we are doing to help British Columbians be more energy efficient and to see what you can do to improve your energy efficiency.
+We encourage you to explore this website to learn more about what we are doing to help British Columbians be more energy-efficient, and to see what you can do to improve your energy efficiency.